 I hope these design tips give you some options to play around with in your kitchen garden.
 You’ll have less pests and a more productive, beautiful space.
-If you need help with designing your own garden, I offer a range of consulting services to get you started with confidence.
+If you need help with designing your own sustainable garden, I offer a range of consulting services to get you started with confidence.

 Like this article?